tweinzirl/git_notes/2-Git_Basics.md

 ### Commiting files
 This applies to files that have been staged with `git add`.
 Note that a Staged file must be restaged after modification;
 otherwise the commit will not occur with the latest version of the file.
 Common usages of `git commit`:
-  - The most straightforward way to commit Staged files is `git commit - 'commit message'`
+  - The most straightforward way to commit Staged files is `git commit -m 'commit message'`
   - To automatically stage every tracked file before committing, use `git commit -a -m 'commit message'`
   - To update the previous commit with any currently Staged files, use `git commit --amend`.
 The use case is like
 ```bash